williamw520/fetchmailatt/README.md

 ## Setup

-The FetchMailAtt distribution comes as a zip file.
+The FetchMailAtt release package comes as a zip file.
 Unzip it to install.
-The directory layout of the installation is:
+The directory layout of the installation:

 - bin, the start scripts
 - conf, the configuration files to control download